joe-crick/calendar-model/readme.md

 --> Input: Date
 --> Output: Day

-Calendar Model exposes functions that return the following categories of result sets:
+Calendar Model exposes functions that return the following types of result sets:

 * Month \(by default 5 weeks\)
 * Week \(by default 7 days\)